hed-standard/hed-specification/docs/Tools.md

     npm install hed-validator

-### 5.2 Installation
+### 5.2 Package organization

-This package contains two sub-packages. `hedValidator.validator` validates HED strings and contains the functions: `buildSchema`, which imports a HED schema and returns a JavaScript Promise object, and `validateHedString`, which validates a single HED string using the returned schema object. `hedValidator.converter` converts HED 3 strings between short and long forms and contains the following functions: `buildSchema`, which behaves similarly to the `buildSchema` function in `hedValidator.validator` except that it does not work with attributes, `convertHedStringToShort`, which converts HED strings from long form to short form, and `convertHedStringToLong`, which converts HED strings from short form to long form.
+This package contains two sub-packages.

+`hedValidator.validator` validates HED strings and contains the functions:
+ ~ `buildSchema` imports a HED schema and returns a JavaScript Promise object.
+ ~ `validateHedString` validates a single HED string using the returned schema object.

+`hedValidator.converter` converts HED 3 strings between short and long forms and contains the following functions:
+ ~ `buildSchema` behaves similarly to the `buildSchema` function in `hedValidator.validator` except that it does not work with attributes.

+ ~ `convertHedStringToShort` converts HED strings from long form to short form.

+~ `convertHedStringToLong` converts HED strings from short form to long form.

 ### 5.3 Programmatic interface